-Teaching and then supervising all the various chores that the kids do takes a LONG TIME up front, but the end result I’m sure will be oh so rewarding.
-Some days it would be easier to just clean the bathrooms yourself, but when the kids clean them right, it’s amazing!
+Teaching and then supervising all the various chores that the kids do takes a LONG TIME up front, but the end result I know is oh so rewarding.
+Some days it would be easier to just clean the bathrooms myself, but when the kids clean them right, it’s amazing!

 You could easily hire someone to mow the lawn, weed the yard, plant and harvest the garden, but think of the money you save by doing it yourself!
 Life-long lessons of work and law of the harvest can be taught to the kids, as well as an appreciation for nature.

 The health and well-being of a family depends largely on the mom.
 Sick kids?
 There are days when I wish I could call in sick on this one.
 Dragging multiple kids to the Doctor is no fun.
 Home remedies come in handy until a Doctor’s visit is absolutely necessary.

 The best way to keep your family healthy is through those delicious whole foods.
 Trying to juggle who has eaten what and how much can be overwhelming.
 Making sure everyone has fair portion sizes is just as tough as balancing the ‘finish your plate’ vs. ‘listen to your body’ psychology.

 And speaking of psychology, plan on the hours and hours you will spend listening to school and friend drama.
 Working through sibling arguments and disagreements are right up there with the drama too.